-The forgotten man / Sumner, a Yale University sociologist, foresaw the philosophy of the New Dealers and, in his essay "The Forgotten Man," he warned of the damage it would do.
-Who was the forgotten man?
-Sumner explained:
+The forgotten man / Sumner, a Yale University sociologist, foresaw the philosophy of the New Dealers and, in his essay "The

 He is the man who is never thought of.
 He is the victim of the reformer, social speculator, and philanthropist, and I hope to show that he deserves your notice both for his character and for the many burdens which are laid upon him.